timescale/docs/mst/vpc-peering/vpc-peering-azure.md

 keywords: [vpc, peer, azure]
 ---

-# Configure VPC peering on AWS
+# Configure VPC peering on Azure

 You can Configure VPC peering for your Managed Service for TimescaleDB project, using the VPC on Azure.